astral-sh/ruff/README.md

-This is the ekr-ruff fork of [ruff](https://github.com/rust-lang/rust).
+This is the ekr-ruff fork of [Ruff Format](https://github.com/rust-lang/rust).
 This project has the following goals:

-## First, Do No Harm

-- Allow incremental formatting, thereby huge reducing diffs.
-- Let projects enforce *existing* styles and styles *of their own choosing*.
+## The Goal

+Allow more people and projects to use Ruff Format by letting them enforce their *existing* styles.

 ## Protecting tokens